JuliaServices/AutoHashEquals.jl/README.md

 ## Background

-Julia has two composite types: *value* types, defined with `immutable` and *record* types, defined with `type`.
+Julia has two composite types: *value* types, defined with `immutable`, and *record* types, defined with `type`.

 Value types are intended for compact, immutable objects.
 They are stored on